lightbend/lightbend-orchestration-docs/src/main/paradox/kubernetes-deployment.md

 #### Canary Deployments

-This is the default mode of deployment for `rp`.
+[Canary](https://martinfowler.com/bliki/CanaryRelease.html) is the default mode of deployment for `rp`.
 Under this mode, the new version will exist alongside the old one and requests will be load-balanced between the old instances and the new ones.
 You can adjust the ratio of traffic with the `--pod-deployment-replicas` option.

 ```bash
 # Initial install of 2.0.0 with 10 replicas